Another in our series of Dental FraudBuster tips to help prevent fraud, waste, and abuse in your dental practice.

 Names like GoToMyPC, LogMeIn, and TeamViewer are names synonymous with these applications.

-Remote desktop access is useful when you need to access your office computer from home.
+Remote desktop access is awesome when you need to access your office computer from home.

-And, it is a lifesaver for computer software and hardware vendors when supporting their products and services.
-I use often in my line of work.
+And, it is a lifesaver for computer companies vendors when supporting their products and services.

 However, sometimes a remote connection to a dental practice is unintentionally “left on” after it is no longer needed. .